llerussell/RotaryEncoderVI/README.md

 # RotaryEncoderVI

 LabView VI.
 Processes gray code input from a rotary encoder and outputs an analog voltage corresponding to rotation speed and direction.
+External devices can be triggered based on speed or distance.
 Pre-built executable also included.

 ![Imgur](http://i.imgur.com/cnR4giW.png)